Forbidden courses

 man in a suit pointing at a white board with writing on it

-We named our summer program Forbidden Courses because higher education has made it difficult to inquire openly into vexing questions with honesty and without fear of shame.
+We named our summer program Forbidden Courses because higher education has made it difficult to inquire honestly, and without shame or fear of retribution, into today's most vexing questions.

 mission